BlurryShady/SpotiVol/README.md

 > **Run as Administrator for Gaming**
 > To detect global hotkeys while gaming, **run SpotiVol as administrator**.
 > Right-click → “Run as administrator” or enable it permanently under **Properties → Compatibility**.
+> You have to do this otherwise your hotkeys won't go through because of game that you are playing.
+Running as administrator gives permission for it.

 ---

 ## Contact

-If you have any ideas or feedback, feel free to reach out!
+ If you want to ask something or suggest anything reach out to me via discord!

 - **Discord:** [blurryshady](#)